 Take rural France and mix with wine, cheese, drugs, and Nazis plain and neo.
 Result?
 Martin Walker’s Bruno, Chief of Police.

-St. Denis is a small village in Perigord in the south of present-day France.
+St. Denis is a small village in Perigot in the south of present-day France.
 The first chapter opens on a beautiful day in May, with Bruno Courreges, St. Denis’s chief of police, surveying his village from upon high with no little satisfaction, but also with no illusions.
-St. Denis has its problems, including feuding World War II vets and interfering EU inspectors, but Bruno, a refugee from war himself, has found a home in this little valley in the Dordogne and his love for it does not blind him to its realities.
+St. Denis has its problems, including feuding World War II vets and interfering EU inspectors, but Bruno, a refugee from war himself, has found a home in this little valley along the Dordogne River and his love for it does not blind him to its realities.

 One of which, this glorious May day, manifests itself in the body of one of the aforementioned war veterans, discovered most brutally murdered in his own home.
-Follow the clues, you might get there before Bruno does, but the red herrings are numerous and convincing, beginning with slacker teens, neo-Nazis and Dutch drug dealers.
+Follow the clues, you might get there before Bruno did, but the red herrings are numerous and convincing, beginning with slacker teens, neo-Nazis and Dutch drug dealers.
 The very satisfying resolution proves to be much closer to home, and no cheating, either, and the characters are iconic without being stereotypical, beginning with Bruno:

 He had worn [his gun] on duty on only three occasions in his ten years in the Police Municipale.
 The first was when a rabid dog had been sighted in a neighboring commune…The second was when the president of France had driven through St. Denis on his way to see the celebrated cave pantings of Lascaux nearby…The third time was when a boxing kangaroo escaped from a local circus.
 On no occasion had Bruno’s gun ever been used on duty, a fact of which he was extremely but privately proud.